General Description

 Top of Page | Individual Department Index

-Finding aid to the USCCB Office of Government Relations Collection
+Partial finding aid to the USCCB Office of Government Relations Collection, for boxes 1-31.
+For boxes 32-76, please email lib-archives@cua.edu

 The Office of Government Relations represents the USCCB with the U.S. Congress on public policy issues.
 The records reflect USCCB efforts to coordinate legislative activities on specific issues such as Catholic Education, Communications, Social Justice, International Justice and Peace, Marriage, Family, Religious Liberty, Pro-Life, and Migration and Refugees.